Traditional Russian Dishes to Try

 It’s impossible to try Russian foods without trying some pierogies.
 You can find pierogies that are open or closed, and that are sweet or savory.
 Take time to explore all different types of pierogies to find the ones you like best - there are so many different types that anyone is sure to find something to suit their taste.

-Pickles in Russian cuisine don’t just stop at pickled cucumbers - think mushrooms, tomatoes, garlic, meat, fish, and more.
+Pickles in Russian cuisine don’t just stop at pickled cucumbers - think mushrooms, tomatoes, garlic, meat, fish, mushrooms, and more.
 Pickles can be included into a variety of other dishes (including soups like solyanka), or can be served alone.
 Pickles were especially important in Russia as a way of preserving vegetables through the long, cold winters.
 If you decide to indulge in some vodka, pickles are also a great snack as you drink.

 This list certainly is not complete.
 There are plenty of other dishes that are just as delicious that you should try - don’t limit yourself or your palette!
 And as they say in Russia, Приятного аппетита!